SWIFT: A modern highly-parallel gravity and smoothed particle hydrodynamics solver for astrophysical and cosmological applications: Implementation details Parallelisation

 With this logic, any task spanning a pair of cells that belong to the same partition needs only to be evaluated on that rank/partition, whilst tasks spanning more than one partition need to be evaluated on both ranks/partitions.
 This is done in the shallow tree walk that performs the task activation at the start of a step.
 A minor optimisation can be used in the cases where only one of the two cells in a pair task contains active particles.
 In that situation, we can skip the sending and receiving of data to the node hosting the inactive cell since it will not be using it for any local updates.

 All the tasks are put in queues in exactly the same way as in the single-node case.
 The only difference applies to the communication tasks.
 These are treated slightly differently.
 As soon as their dependencies are satisfied, the data is sent \emph{asynchronously}.
 Similarly, as soon as the receiving node is ready, it will post a call to an asynchronous receive operation.
+Note that these communication tasks are treated like any other task; in particular, any of the threads can act on them and thus perform the inter-node communications.
 We then use the conflict mechanism of the queues to ask the \MPI communication library whether the data has effectively been sent or received, respectively.
 Once that has happened, we simply unlock the corresponding tasks' dependencies and the received data can safely be used from that point onward.
 This allows us to effectively hide all the communications in the background and perform local work while the data move.
 We also note that once the data have arrived, nothing distinguishes them from data that were always on that node.
 This means that the physics operations in tasks can be agnostic of which data they work on.
 There is no need for special treatment when dealing with remote data; once more helping developers of physics modules to focus on the equations they implement rather than on the technicalities of distributed parallelism.